imade7825/money-manager/userStories/sortTransAscendingDescending.md

 ## Tasks

-- [ ] Add sort toggle button to the transaction list UI component.
+- [ ] Add sort toggle button to the transaction list UI component with visible states for `ascending`/ `descending`.
-- [ ] Extend API to support `sort asc|desc`by date.
+- [ ] Add local state + handler to flip sort options.
-- [ ] Update frontend to request sorted data from the API.
+- [ ] Write a helper function for -> toSorted() compared with id or createdAt
 - [ ] Preserve the chosen sort order so it remains after navigation or reload.